MothWaves/mothwaves.github.io/content/mytools.md

 Most of the tools listed here are going to be open-source, since I tend to prefer open-source software for ideological and practical reasons.
 Although, that doesn't mean I won't use proprietary software, every now and then.

+None of these tools serve as a restriction and I am willing to work with other tools if needed.
+This list is simply meant to provide an overview of my usual work-flow for any who are curious.

 ## Operating Systems

 - Arch Linux: My preferred and primary operating system.